-Another sailboat that has been around since the mid-1950s is the enterprise.
+Another sailboat that has been around since the mid-1950s is the Enterprise.
 This is one of the oldest and, again, a much-beloved dinghy.
-It is designed for someone who is beginning to sail or wants an easy-to-handle boat.
+It is designed for someone beginning to sail or wanting an easy-to-handle boat.

 The one downside you may need to consider with the Enterprise is if you are sailing in rough waters or an inexperienced sailor, sometimes the Enterprises do not have as much stability as some of the other dinghies.
 The Enterprise is an excellent sailboat that is used throughout the world.

 If you cannot get one of these dinghies, that is okay because many fine sailboats work for all types of sailing and conditions.
-Find the right boat for you and one lightweight enough to get it in and out of the water, especially if you are not docking your sailboat during the summer month.
+Find the right boat for you and one lightweight enough to get it in and out of the water, especially if you are not docking your sailboat during summer.
 Also, find one you feel you can handle sailing.

 Never Too Old To Learn To Sail